ailanisl/ailanisl.github.io/_articles/ideas/dancehall.md

 tags: []
 date_pub: 2025-07-10
-date_mod: 2025-07-10
+date_mod: 2025-07-11

 ---

 Got into dancehall via afro DJs, who played songs by Shenseea and Tee-jay.
-Prefer dancing to dancehall because it's better for ticking and whining.
+Prefer dancing to dancehall: it's better for ticking and whining.
 It's sung/toasted in Patois, and I'm glad I can't fully understand what they're saying.

 Once you listen a bit to dancehall, you'll notice that different artists perform over the same riddims, adding their own twists.